skyitachi/data-structures/README.md

 ### Introduction
-> implentment advanced data structures in javascript
+> implentment advanced data structures in any program language

 ### Objectives
 - List, Stack and Queue